YaswanthDara/freshers-training-flask-assignment/README.md

 2.  getprojectdetails API

-    This api is used to show the dataset and model details for given  project id. and Method is GET
-     The project id is taken as a path param.
+    This api is used to show the dataset and model details for given  project id and Method is GET The project id is taken as a path param.
 If project_id is valid and imported then will send the details as response. otherwise respond accordingly.

 3.  getmodeldetails API

-    This api is used to show the model details for given model_name. and Method is GET
-   The model_name is taken as a path param.
+    This api is used to show the model details for given model_name and Method is GET The model_name is taken as a path param.

 4.  getdatasetdetails API

-    This api used to show the dataset details (along with which models used this dataset) for given dataset_id and method is GET. the dataset_id is taken as a path param.
+    This api used to show the dataset details (along with which models used this dataset) for given dataset_id and method is GET.
+    The dataset_id is taken as a path param.